Gene Luen Yang: Early life

-Yang believes he was born in either Alameda or Fremont, California.
-He is the child of an electrical engineer from Taiwan and a programmer who grew up in Hong Kong and Taiwan, both of whom emigrated to the United States.
-They met at the San Jose State University Library during graduate school.
-His parents instilled in him a strong work ethic and reinforced their Asian culture.
-In a speech at Penn State, where he spoke as a part of a Graphic Novel Speaker Series, Yang recalled that both of his parents always told him stories during his childhood.
+Yang was born on August 9, 1973 in Fremont, California and raised in the San Francisco Bay Area.
+His father, an electrical engineer from Taiwan and his mother, a programmer from Hong Kong with family root in Taiwan, emigrated to the United States, where they met as graduate students at San Jose State University.
+He was raised in a Catholic household, where his parents instilled a strong work ethic and reinforced their Asian heritage.
+In a speech at Penn State, where he spoke as a part of a Graphic Novel Speaker Series, Yang recalled that both of his parents often told him stories during his childhood.

-Yang was a part of a small Asian-American minority in his elementary school.
-He grew up wanting to be an animator for Disney.
-In third grade, he did a biographical report on Walt Disney, which is where he says his obsession started.
-This changed in fifth grade when his mother took him to their local bookstore where she bought him his first comic book, issue 57 of the Superman series DC Comics Presents, a book she agreed to buy because Yang's first choice, Marvel Two-in-One issue 99, featured the characters Thing and Rom on the cover, which she thought looked too frightening.
+Yang was one member of a small number of Asian-American students in his elementary school.
+As a child, he aspired to become a Disney animator.
+In third grade, he completed a biography project on Walt Disney, which sparked what he later called his obsession with animation.
+His ambitions changed in fifth grade, when his mother took him to a local bookstore bought him his first comic, issue 57 of DC Comics Presents, featuring Superman.
+She had declined his initial choice, Marvel Two-in-One issue 99, because its cover The Thing and Rom, looked too frightening.
+Yang has said that reading the issue ignited his lifelong love of comic books and storytelling.

 Yang attended the University of California, Berkeley for his undergraduate degree.
-He wanted to major in art but his father encouraged him to pursue a more "practical" field so Yang majored in computer science with a minor in creative writing.
-In college Yang found himself much less of a minority.
-During this time, he began to question his faith, but a moment he experienced while walking through the woods during his freshman year caused him to make Jesus his life's focus.
+He wanted to major in art, but his father encouraged him to pursue a more "practical" field, so Yang majored in computer science with a minor in creative writing.